josuneha/AzureBigData-analytics/HOL/Hands-on lab unguided - Big data and visualization.md

 #### Exit criteria:

--   The version of pandas is updated to a version which supports the 'api' module.
+-   The version of pandas is updated to a version which supports the 'api' module

 ### Task 2: Summarize delays by airport

 #### Tasks to complete:

--   Navigate to your HDInsight Spark cluster in the Azure portal.
+-   Navigate to your HDInsight Spark cluster in the Azure portal

--   Open a new Jupyter Notebook, using a Spark kernel.
+-   Open a new Jupyter Notebook, using a Spark kernel

--   Generate Hive tables from your Scored Flight and Weather data, which can be queried using Spark SQL.
+-   Generate Hive tables from your Scored Flight and Weather data, which can be queried using Spark SQL

 -   Load the data from the path \"/ScoredFlightsAndWeather/\*.csv\" and define a DataFrame with a schema and save it as a table called FlightDelays.
 The schema should look like the following: